-Area fo r improvement: Background information: Ref No. E1 'The Service should make sure it appropriately trains staff to undertake prevention activity' The report identified that only our Community Educators are trained to carry out 'Safe and Well' checks in people's homes.
+Area for improvement: Background information: Ref No. E1 The report identified that only our Community Educators are trained to carry out 'Safe and Wel 'The Service should make sure it appropriately trains staff to undertake prevention activity' checks in people's homes.
 These checks include social welfare, wellbeing and advice on security, as well as fire safety in the home.
 HMICFRS would like all staff who carry out Home Safety Checks to now be trained in, and deliver 'Safe & Well' checks.
+Dof.
+Action.
+Achievemente

-Ref: Action: Achievements: E1.1 There will be a review of the Home procedures. e Safety Check (HSC) policy and associated Community Safety Policy published Vulnerable person module established HSC procedure ready for approval by Representative Bodies E1.2 'Maximising capacity' training has taken place with the majority of crews.
+Ref: Action: Achievements: E1.1 There will be a review of the Home Safety Check (HSC) policy and associated procedures.
+Community Safety Policy published Vulnerable person module established HSC procedure ready for approval by Representative Bodies Safeguarding Procedure now published E1.2 'Maximising capacity' training has taken place with the majority of crews.
 However, a continuing training programme to ensure all staff have the skills to deliver 'Safe and Well' Home Safety Checks is needed.
 All relevant staff will be trained by the end of 2019.
-Max Cap training delivered to all Wholetime and On Call firefighters Training presentation delivered to non station staff E1.3 The database that we use to prioritise our HSCs will be reviewed to ensure that it is 'fit for purpose' for the Safe and Well visits.
+Max Cap training delivered to all Wholetime and On Call firefighters Training presentation delivered to non-station staff E1.3 The database that we use to prioritise our HSCs will be reviewed to ensure that it is 'fit for purpose' for the Safe and Well visits.
 Once reviewed, any changes will be adopted and appropriate training will be given.
 It is expected that this work will be completed by November 2019.
-Principles to prioritise HSC agreed Revised HSC questionnaire established E1.4 An assurance process will be put in consistent outcomes are maintained n place that demonstrates continued and ed by all staff who deliver HSCs.
-Quality Assurance (QA) form created supporting Community Educators to assess crews Commenced QA of station based HSCs Plan in place to QA rest of station based staff E1.5 sure and Barring Service (DBS) checks on our taff members and vulnerable people are offered New employees are subject to DBS checks Staff working with vulnerable people are subject to enhanced checks NFCC guidance being considered ref No. E2 'The Service should better evaluate its prevention work, so it has a clearer understanding of the benefits' The report from HMICFRS recognises the valuable prevention work that we carry out.
-They mention many prevention activities that our staff are involved with on a regular basis.
-These include initiatives like Fatal 4, Biker Down, and Fire-Beat and also includes the work we do with our diverse communities.
-They would like us to evaluate our prevention work more, to help us to understand how effective these activities are.
-Ref Action: Achievements: E2.1 evaluate our Community Safety ac Service to monitor public opinion a ify a preferred option for a tool that allows us to ctivities.
-This will be a survey tool that allows the at all community events and Home Safety Checks. and it will be embedded in all Community Safety Survey project complete Evaluation work commenced using identified survey tool E2.2 uates its Community Safety activities by looking and service user satisfaction.
-This information Survey now widely used by all staff carrying out HSCs.
-Now looking at how the results will influence department plans Evaluation of Community Safety activities is now part of a project
+Principles to prioritise HSC agreed Revised HSC questionnaire established E1.4 An assurance process will be put in place that demonstrates continued and consistent outcomes are maintained by all staff who deliver HSCs.
+Quality Assurance (QA) form created supporting Community Educators to assess crews Commenced QA of station based HSCs Plan in place to QA rest of station based staff

+E1.5 A review of the approach of Disclosure and Barring Service (DBS) checks on our staff will ensure that our Service, staff members and vulnerable people are offered an appropriate level of protection.
+New employees are subject to DBS checks Staff working with vulnerable people are subject to enhanced checks

+NFCC guidance being considered

+Community Safety Educators and Fire

+Protection Inspectors have been enhanced

+DBS checked.

+New E learning package regarding a

+person centred approach is currently being

+rolled out.